selivan/redis-sentinel-service-script/README.md

-# redis-sentinel-service-script
 SysV init script for redis-sentinel.
+Uses `start-stop-daemon`, useful only for Debian/Ubuntu.